G-TECH 301

 Alloy Type

-Electrode with special basic-graphite coating, developed for welding and repairs defects in hot casting of cast irons.
+Special basic-graphite coated electrode, formulated for welding and repairing defects in hot cast iron castings.

 Microstructure